Adidas Fan Kit 2026 Scam: msgdeal.cc and 2-Euro Trap

 The Adidas page is one version of the lure, but the same infrastructure can swap the brand and prize theme.
 A separate screenshot shows offerpilot.cc presenting a German-language Krombacher summer giveaway for a cooler box with 24 cans.
 That supports the safer conclusion: do not judge these pages only by the brand shown in the image.
 Judge the domain, the sharing/payment flow, and the reputation signals behind it.

+No. Treat these domains as unsafe in the Adidas Fan Kit 2026 context.
 Gridinsoft Website Reputation Checker shows the same risk pattern across the related .cc domains we reviewed: very low trust scores, very young or recently registered domains, limited reputation history, and blacklist/provider-warning signals.
-In other words, these are not five meaningfully different sites; they look like variants of the same short-lived reward-page infrastructure.
+In other words, these are not separate official Adidas promotions; they look like variants of the same short-lived reward-page infrastructure.

-Do not read these scores as the only reason to avoid the page.
+Do not read a single score as the only reason to avoid the page.
 The stronger conclusion comes from the combined evidence: non-official domain, copied brand theme, high-value prize, quiz flow, WhatsApp forwarding requirement, personal-data collection, and a payment request.

 Why WhatsApp Sharing Makes The Scam Spread Fast